TarunSrinivas23/TarunSrinivas23.github.io/_posts/2023-04-24-AML-Paper-Report.md

 </p>

-The $I_t$ here is the target image that we wish to predict depth for.
-And this is passed in through the model and we get an output from PackNet, $\hat D_t$. $I_s$ is the context frames, could be previous frames in our case. $\hat I_t$ here is the "synthesised" target image which is the output from the view synthesis block. $\hat I_t$ and $I_t$ are then used to model the photometric loss to backpropogate and train the model.
+The $$I_t$$ here is the target image that we wish to predict depth for.
+And this is passed in through the model and we get an output from PackNet, $$\hat D_t$$. $$I_s$$ is the context frames, could be previous frames in our case. $$\hat I_t$$ here is the "synthesised" target image which is the output from the view synthesis block. $$\hat I_t$$ and $$I_t$$ are then used to model the photometric loss to backpropogate and train the model.
 This is how they propose to avoid labelled data for training.
 We will see this in much more depth further down the blog though.

 ## Experiments